Capsular Contracture Associated With Breast Implant, Capsular Contracture Grade III, Capsular Contracture Grade IV

 Inclusion criteria

-1. Genetically female ≥22 and ≤66 years of age; 2.
+1. Genetically female ≥22 and ≤70 years of age; 2.
 Breast augmentation subject with capsular contracture (Baker grade III or IV); 3.
-Desired a new implant with no more than a 25% increase in implant size (not to exceed a volume increase greater than 150cc compared to the existing implant); 4.
+Desires a new silicone implant with no more than a ± 150cc volume change in implant size; 4.
 Planned revision approach via inframammary fold (IMF) incision; 5.
 Willing and able to comply with the study procedures including the 2-year follow-up visit; 6.
-Lives within 3 hours driving distance from the investigator site; and, 7.
+Can complete all required study visits as scheduled (i.e., physically attend); 7.
+Has reviewed and completed an FDA required Breast Implant Patient Decision Checklist (e.g., implant-specific provided by the manufacturer); 8.
+Has compatible smart technology that can be used for downloading/using the electronic patient diary; and, 9.
 Provision of signed and dated informed consent form.

 Exclusion criteria